karmaniverous/entity-manager/.stan/imports/entity-client-dynamodb/stan.todo.md

     signature for addRangeKeyCondition that narrows `condition.property` via IndexRangeKeyOf<CF, ITS>.
 This resolves TS2394 while preserving CF-aware DX.
 No runtime changes; Typedoc/rollup/tsc remain compatible.

+- Amendment: CF-aware property fallback guard (no runtime change)
+  - Updated addRangeKeyCondition signature to use an IfNever-style conditional for `property`, so when CF is absent the type falls back to `string`.
+  - Preserves CF-aware narrowing when CF is provided; restores typecheck/build/ docs by avoiding `never` at call sites.